 Each task in a DAG can represent almost anything—for example, one task might perform any of the following functions:

 - Monitoring an API

 A DAG shouldn't be concerned with the function of each constituent task—its purpose is to ensure that each task is executed at the right time, in the right order, or with the right issue handling.

 For more information on DAGs and tasks, see the Apache Airflow documentation.

 To run workflows first need to create an environment.
 Airflow depends on many micro-services to run, so Cloud Composer provisions Google Cloud components to run your workflows.
 These components are collectively known as a Cloud Composer environment.

 Environments are self-contained Airflow deployments based on Google Kubernetes Engine, and they work with other Google Cloud services using connectors built into Airflow.
-You can create one or more environments in a single Google Cloud project, using any supported region.
+You can create one or more environments in a single Google Cloud project.
 You can create Cloud Composer environments in any supported region.